Prag8855/aab/content/guides/blue-card.md

 ### Renew your Blue Card

 Your Blue Card is valid for up to 4 years.
 You must renew it around 8 weeks before it expires.
+To renew your Blue Card, you must use [the same form](https://liste-antraege-bc01.bda.service.berlin.de/intelliform/forms/default/bda/LEA/BlaueKarte/index?lang=en) you used to apply for your Blue Card, or [use the contact form](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait).
+You can't get an appointment for this.

 You can also apply for [permanent residence](/glossary/Niederlassungserlaubnis) after 27 months.
 If you speak B1 German, you can get it after 21 months.[^10]